Private equity in Japan: market and regulatory overview

-The investors in the fund include at least one QII and do not include more than 49 non-QII investors.
+The investors in the fund include at least one QII and do not include more than 49 non-QIIs.

-The investors comply with certain other requirements (such as certain transfer restriction as detailed in Question 12).
+The investors comply with certain other requirements (such as certain transfer restriction) (see Question 12).

-Many PE funds operate in reliance on this exemption.
+Many private equity funds operate in reliance on this exemption.

 A general partner of a non-Japanese fund may also be able to rely on the De Minimis Japanese QII Exemption.
-In general terms, this exemption requires all of the following:
+This exemption generally requires that: